grahamhaug/PARSE/README.md

 ![image](https://user-images.githubusercontent.com/49004818/172218557-d3a3aa43-17b3-420b-8ce7-5397cb693999.png)

-Once prepared, the two sets of substructures are systematically combined to generate a set of sulfoxides:
+Once prepared, the two sets of substructures are systematically combined to generate a set of possible sulfoxides:

 ![image](https://user-images.githubusercontent.com/49004818/172219395-a4199b4c-9e41-4287-af4c-60c592f2fa62.png)
 ![image](https://user-images.githubusercontent.com/49004818/172219417-bb1fd827-e8f8-4fc5-a644-156cc43da0b4.png)

-The set of generated sulfoxides can then be plotted relative to the set of known sulfoxides in terms of descriptors of chemical complexity: molecular weight (MW), fraction of SP3-hybridized carbon atoms (FSP3), and Bottcher Complexity (Cm):
+Chemical descriptors for molecular complexity are then calculated for each sulfoxide: molecular weight (MW), fraction of SP3-hybridized carbon atoms (FSP3), and Bottcher Complexity (Cm): The set of generated sulfoxides can then be plotted relative to the set of known sulfoxides in various manners:

+First, as a 3D scatter plot colored according to density of structures:

 ![image](https://user-images.githubusercontent.com/49004818/172219857-4d566497-09e4-4396-8cf1-0ac01f121a7c.png)